 Am I At Risk?

 If you’ve been to a place where people have been sick with this virus, you are at risk for infection.
-Call your health care provider if you’ve been in close contact with a person known to have COVID-19 and you have a fever, cough, or difficulty breathing.
-Call, too, if you have these symptoms and you live in or have recently traveled from an area with ongoing spread of COVID-19.
+Call your health care provider if you’ve been in close contact with a person known to have COVID-19 and you have symptoms.
+Call, too, if you develop symptoms and you live in or have recently traveled from an area with ongoing spread of COVID-19.

 There is currently no specific medicine to treat COVID-19.
 Supportive treatment of severe cases may require treatment with IV fluids and oxygen.